 After those priority dates, we will continue to accept applications only as space is available.

-Before you apply to our MSW degree program, you must complete and submit the following:
+In order to apply to our MSW degree program, please complete and submit the following:

 To stay informed or for further information, please fill out this inquiry form.

 IMPORTANT INFORMATION FOR ISRAELI APPLICANTS TO THE BLOCK PROGRAM (PDF)

 Admission to the PhD in Social Welfare program at Wurzweiler is determined by the quality of the entire application, as well as by two/three personal interviews when feasible.

 Application materials are held and are treated with confidentiality.
 It is shared only with those persons directly concerned with our admissions process.

 Applicants deficient in statistics will be required to take a prerequisite course, Fundamentals in Statistics, before an admission decision can be made.
 Any required prerequisite course work taken will not count toward the 60 credits for the PhD.

 Applicants are advised to begin the application process in the fall semester prior to the year in which they wish to enroll.
 For the academic year, admission is on a rolling basis through April 29.
 Any applications received after the April 29 date will be considered for the following academic year.

 The application process and requirements for the PhD program are extensive, but don't be intimidated.
 This is a major step in your life, and we want to make sure you're fully prepared.
 Please review the instructions below and if you have any questions, contact the Doctoral Office at 212.960.0813 or email@example.com.